Uberspace/paternoster/README.md

 ### Dependencies

-In some cases a parameter may need an other one to function correctly.
+In some cases a parameter may need another one to function correctly.
 A real-life example of this might be the `--namespace` parameter, which depends on the `--mailserver` parameter in `uberspace-add-domain`.
 Such a dependency can be expressed using the `depends`-option of a pararmeter: